Invisible link to canonical for Microformats

 • Read and write idiomatic Slug.

-• Build small scripts and data pipelines.
+• Build scripts, modules, and data pipelines.

-How this guide works
+How to use this guide

 Each module includes:

-• A quick concept intro.
+• A quick mental model.

 Course map